rdegges/rdegges-blog/articles/2010/non-profit-idea-neverending-charity.md

 \$1,000,000,000 -\> \$1,666,666.67

-The numbers required to make a big impact are large, but don't forget—once people donate, their donation will live on forever and continuously increase the monthly donation account.
+The numbers required to make a big impact are large, but don't forget-once people donate, their donation will live on forever and continuously increase the monthly donation account.